swiftlang/swift-evolution/proposals/0188-stdlib-index-types-hashable.md

 ## Proposed solution

 This proposal would add `Hashable` conformance to all the index types in the standard library.
-With that done, `[Int]`, `String`, and all other standard libary collections would have the same behavior when using subscripts in key paths.
+With that done, `[Int]`, `String`, and all other standard library collections would have the same behavior when using subscripts in key paths.

 ## Detailed design